MJoergen/nexys4ddr/am/README.md

 ## The MC68000 processor
-This is a RISC processor with 16-bit data bus and 24-bit address bus.
+This is a processor with 16-bit data bus and 24-bit address bus.
 It has sixteen internal 32-bit registers.
 Memory is accessed in big-endian format.
 I/O is accessed through memory-mapped addresses.